dmuchai/kenya-movers-ai/QUICK_START_PHASE_1.md

 **🎊 Congratulations on completing Phase 1!**

-Your MoveEasy marketplace is now ready for movers to register and customers to book moving services.
+Your MoveLink marketplace is now ready for movers to register and customers to book moving services.
 The foundation is solid, scalable, and production-ready.

 Ready to build Phase 2? 🚀